-25.4 The ACD reserves the right to redeem the Shares of any Shareholder who jeopardises the tax status of the Company.
+The ACD reserves the right to redeem the Shares of any Shareholder who jeopardises the tax status of the Company.

-25.4.1 Income equalisation - tax implications
+24.3 Income equalisation - tax implications

-The price of a Share of a particular Class is based on the value of that Class' entitlement in the relevant Sub-Fund, including the income of the relevant Sub-Fund since the previous distribution or, in the case of accumulation Shares, deemed distribution.
+The price of a Share of a particular Class is based on the value of that Class's entitlement in the relevant Sub-Fund, including the income of the relevant Sub-Fund since the previous distribution or, in the case of accumulation Shares, deemed distribution.
 In the case of the first distribution received or accumulation made in respect of a Share, part of the amount, namely the equalisation payment, is treated as a return of capital and is not taxable as income in the hands of the Shareholder.
-This amount is, however, in the case of income Shares, deducted from the cost of the share in computing any capital gains.
+This amount is, however, in the case of income Shares, deducted from the cost of the Share in computing any capital gains.
 Equalisation applies only to Shares purchased during the relevant accounting period.
 It is calculated as the average amount of income included in the issue price of all Shares of the relevant Class issued during the period.

-25.4.2 UK information reporting regime
+24.3.1 UK information reporting regime

-Open-ended investment companies are required to report details of interest distributions paid to UK, and many non-UK investors.
-Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with "International Tax Compliance" below.
+OEICs are required to report details of interest distributions paid to UK, and many non-UK investors.
+Dividend distributions and payments made to ISA investors are not within the scope of these rules but see the paragraphs dealing with "International tax compliance" below.

-25.4.3 Tax Elected Fund ("TEF") regime
+24.3.2 Tax Elected Fund ("TEF") regime